 The graduate program in Biomedical Science offers a program of study leading to the MS degree.
-This program is a full-time, graduate degree option that is designed to help students with a bachelor's degree, preferably with a major in the biomedical science, improve their academic foundation in the biomedical sciences and augment their credentials for admission into health professional programs, medical school, doctoral study in the sciences or entrance to the workforce.
-All students take a minimum of 30-36 semester hour credits in the basic sciences.
-Courses are in disciplines including: biochemistry, molecular cell biology, neuroscience, biomedical engineering, genetics, human physiology, microbiology, immunology, pharmacology, scientific professionalism and the responsible conduct of research.
-Elective credits, offered in a variety of disciplines, include other biomedical science courses.
-These electives improve critical thinking skills, study skills, and enhance the student's preparation for professional school application or entrance to the workforce.
+This program is a full-time, graduate degree that is designed to help students a bachelor's degree, preferably having majored in the sciences, improve their academic foundation in the biomedical sciences and improve their credentials for admission into health professional programs, medical school, doctoral study in the biomedical sciences, or to enter the workforce.
+All students take a minimum of 30-36 semester hour credits (see Degree Options below) in the basic sciences.
+Courses are in disciplines that include: biochemistry, molecular cell biology, neuroscience, biomedical engineering, genetics, human physiology, microbiology, immunology, pharmacology, scientific professionalism and the responsible conduct of research.
+Elective credits, offered in a variety of disciplines, include other courses offered outside of the BMSC program.
+These electives improve critical thinking skills, study skills, and enhance the student's preparation for professional schools or entrance to the workforce.

-Degree Requirements: please see "Requirements for Degrees" beginning on Page 27
+Degree Requirements: please see "Requirements for Degrees" beginning on Page 24.